richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 **November**

-- *Fantasia: An Algerian Calvacade* - Assia Djebar
+- *Fantasia: An Algerian Cavalcade* - Assia Djebar
 - *All Monsters Must Die: An Excursion to North Korea* - Magnus Bartas & Fredrik Ekman
 - *The Cleanest Race: How North Koreans See Themselves -- And Why It Matters* - B.R.
 Myers